luismiguelcasadodiaz/splunk/04_comparing_values.md

 [Back to top](#index)
 ## Where command

-`where` Uses same syntax as the `eval` command and support same functions but filters the events to only keep the results the evaluate the expression as as true.
+`where` uses same syntax as the `eval` command and support same functions but filters the events to only keep the results that evaluate the expression as true.
-Interprets **unquoted or single quoted strings as fields** and **double quoted strings as field values** and treats filed values in case-sensitive manner.
+Interprets **unquoted or single quoted strings as fields** and **double quoted strings as field values** and treats field values in case-sensitive manner.

 Comparing `search` and  `where` commands, `where` **allows**  for field-on-field comparison, use mathematical and boolean operators (with case-sensitiviness)  to evaluate values with in the eval expression returning true or false.
 The `search` command **does not support** field-on-field comparison.